sailpoint-oss/golang-sdk/api_v3/docs/SODPolicyAPI.md

 [[Back to README]](../README.md)

-## GetSodViolationReportStatus
+## Get SOD violation report status

 > ReportResultReference GetSodViolationReportStatus(ctx, id).Execute()

-Get SOD violation report status
+This gets the status for a violation report run task that has already been invoked.

 ### Example